By Cheng Tu

 Additionally, the Jews were particularly acquiescent to the demands of those with status and power.
 They feared that the Pharisees would oppress them, persecute them and banish them from the synagogue and that they would be abandoned.
 As such, they didn’t dare take a firm stance on the issue of the Lord Jesus, nor did they dare to accept or follow Him.
 For instance, the Bible relates how, after the Lord Jesus had cured a man of congenital blindness by spreading mud on his eyes made from His spit and dirt, his parents, despite knowing that it was Jesus who had healed their child, didn’t dare admit to the Pharisees what had happened when questioned for fear of being driven from the synagogue (see John 9:18–22).
 Also, John 12:42–43 relates the following: “Nevertheless among the chief rulers also many believed on Him; but because of the Pharisees they did not confess Him, lest they should be put out of the synagogue: For they loved the praise of men more than the praise of God.”
 From these facts it is clear that the Jews did not have God in their hearts in the least, and that they had not the slightest devotion to God.
 They cherished their own flesh and their own interests, but they failed to cherish God’s way.
 Because they so highly valued status and power, they denied and betrayed God and thoroughly lost God’s salvation.

 From the above it can be seen that the Jews had no love for the truth, nor for the way of compatibility with God, but rather they fervently worshiped status and power above all else.
 Ultimately, they abandoned and betrayed God and set foot on the road to ruin.
 Just as God’s words say, “Some people do not rejoice in the truth, much less judgment.
-Rather, they rejoice in power and riches; such people are called snobs.
-They exclusively seek out those denominations in the world with influence and those pastors and teachers coming from seminaries.
-Despite having accepted the way of truth, they remain skeptical and are unable to devote themselves fully.
-They speak of sacrificing for God, but their eyes are focused on the great pastors and teachers, and Christ is brushed aside. … For they only value position, prestige, and power; what they hold in high regard are large groups and denominations.
-They have no regard at all for those led by Christ; they are simply traitors who have turned their backs on Christ, on truth, and on life” (“Are You a True Believer in God?”).
+Instead, they rejoice in power and riches; such people are called power seekers.
+They search only for those denominations in the world with influence, and they search only for pastors and teachers that come from seminaries.
+Though they have accepted the way of truth, they are only half-believing; they are incapable of giving all of their hearts and minds, their mouths speak of expending themselves for God, but their eyes are focused on the great pastors and teachers, and they do not spare Christ a second glance. … For they value only status, prestige, and power, and they esteem only large groups and denominations.
+They have not the slightest regard for those led by Christ; they are simply traitors who have turned their backs on Christ, on truth, and on life” (“Are You a True Believer in God?”).

 2. Deriving cautionary lessons from the failures of the Jews